khzhang2/Structural_Calculator/README.md

 4. Input support types, 2 means both x and y are constrained; 12 means y constrained, 11 means x constrained, in "Supporting"
 5. Input external forces or moments in "ExF" and "ExM" respectively
 6. Run
-7. Obtained results: displacement of each degrees of fredom, internal forces on each element, and reaction forces on each supporting nodes.
+7. Obtained results: displacement of each *free* degrees, internal forces on each element, and reaction forces on each supporting nodes.

 ## How to use "Frame"
 Similar with "Truss", but you can input load in this script.
 See annotation in the script.